leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

 Then, we created 2 subsets of our data: players and teams.
 We will use the teams subset to establish a relationship between first bloods and game result.
 If we observe a relationship, we can use the players subset to analyze each position's first blood impact on the overall result of the game.

-Lastly, we dropped all null values.
+Afterwards, we dropped all null values.
 The very last match had null values for all the first blood values, so we were unable to use that match for our analysis.

+Lastly, we converted all floating points to integers so that our row values were consistent across all columns.

 The resulting datasets are shown below: